- Sopranos :

 and a Grammy-winning version of Stravinsky’s The Rake’s Progress with the London Symphony Orchestra and John Eliot Gardiner.

-Agnes Zsigovics, Soprano (Toronto)
+Agnes Zsigovics, Soprano (Toronto) Top

 Young Canadian Soprano Agnes Zsigovics "whose clear, liquid soprano voice makes her arias soar," appears with leading orchestras and choirs around Canada.